matthewgream/DalyBMSInterface/README.md

 This is a C++ (currently Arduino platform based, but only minimally platform dependant) interface for the Daly BMS (https://www.dalybms.com) as used in my own battery pack project (https://github.com/matthewgream/battery_pack).

 It is not officially supported not assisted.
 It is clean room built from scratch using official and unofficial sources and tested on a Daly Smart BMS device and balancer.
-It is not extensively tested across other Daly products.
+It is not tested to other Daly products.

 The design and implementation is modular and extensible using modern C++.
 It supports multiple manager instances with capability/category selectivity of commands.
 For now, there are only reads and selected commands, not writes.